 Things change as you grow.
 Even though you still provide the same service/product, you need to change how you do it.
 Running a business with 40 employees is not the same as running it with 10.

-There are some common stages every company goes through as it grows.
 The most well known growth models are Greiner’s Growth Model and Adizes’ Corporate Lifecycle.

 They both illustrate common stages and problems each stage brings as your company grows.
 These models can help you assess where you are, where you will be in a few years, and what traps you’ll have to avoid in order to get there.